 Unfortunately, while attempting this and the following alternative, you should expect to be contacted by thieves trying to steal the things you are trying to sell.
 If you expect this likelyhood, you won't be surprised and will be prepared to respond appropriately.
 One of the most common current scams is for someone posing as a potential buyer to ask that you establish a PayPal Account for your protection and for theirs.
 This is, by the way, normally a good option.
 Unfortunately, if a thief is involved, sometime after you tell your "buyer" that an account has been established, you will receive a very offical appearing email that you are to believe is from PayPal.
 This email will tell you that payment funds for the item you are selling have been deposited to your account and you should now ship the item.
 Again, if a thief is involved, nothing has been deposited to your account.
 So, you should always call PayPal to personally verify deposits to your account prior to shipping anything.
 Sadly, thieves who steal by fraud are often extremely practiced and very good at what they do.
 For this reason, we suggest "in person" cash payments as your primary choice for method of payment.

-4) List your item or items on the internet, eBay or Craig's List.
-We suggest Craig's List over eBay simply because Craig's List is market specific and you can actually meet the individual considering your item(s).
+4) List your item or items on the internet, eBay or other similar website like Craig's List.
+We suggest sites like Craig's List over eBay simply because Craig's List and those like it are market specific and you can actually meet the individual considering your item(s).
 Take a digital picture of your jewelry piece to include with the description.
 Pictures help sell jewelry items.
 As noted above, with internet alternatives, you must be alert to fraud.
 Make sure your money is in the bank prior to shipping.
 And . . . you should know that those who shop on the internet expect a "deal".
 So, if your item isn't marked well off the "value" you list, don't expect very many . . . if any bids.
 This is the worst of the "private sale" alternatives.

 Note: Many people are now selling jewelry on Facebook.
 There are "secret" or "private groups" where you can post items to sell.
 This is considered by some to be somewhat safer than Craig's List, however it is not without its pitfalls either.
 So, there are times when . . . the seller must beware.